mamemo/Voting-Prediction/README.md

 ### Decision Tree

 For the decision tree we had to compare how it performs with different thresholds, different amounts of attributes (r1, r2 and r2 with r1) and other combinations.
 All the experiment combinations were tested 10 times and the value in the table is the mean of all.
+The decision tree model was implemented from scratch and you can follow the algorithm on [Decision_Tree.py](../master/tec/ic/ia/p1/models/Decision_Tree.py).

 First we compared the accuracy of the tree without pruning with different thresholds, with the country results.
 Including the classification r1, r2 and r2 with r1.
 We make this to see the behavior of the accuracy as it goes down the threshold, comparing the training set with test set.